 If you have kids who love to bake tasty treats in the kitchen, you have already introduced them to science they can eat!

 You will LOVE the following edible science experiments we have already tested!
-Kids are naturally curious and they love to be helpful in the kitchen.
+Kids are naturally curious and love to help in the kitchen.
 We have everything from edible rocks to fizzy drinks and a few fun extras thrown in along the way.

-Much of edible science for kids includes chemistry but you can also find edible science experiments in earth science, astronomy, and biology lessons too!
+Much edible science for kids includes chemistry, but you can also find edible science experiments in earth science, astronomy, and biology lessons!

-Yes, this is a whole list of completely edible science experiments for kids!
-For some of the activities, I do recommend you consider them to be taste safe, and those are noted.
+PLEASE READ: This is a list of completely edible science experiments for kids!
+I recommend you consider some of the activities taste-safe, and those are noted.
 Just because something is edible does not mean it should be consumed in large quantities.
-Our awesome taste safe slime recipes fall into this category.

 BREAD IN A BAG